 “Feed only what clears in five minutes; consistency reduces stress and nutrient spikes.”

-- Deliver multiple small servings for dense communities.
+- Deliver multiple small servings for dense communities rather than one large meal.

 - Keep a towel and dedicated tools ready for neat, fast service.